albingroen/express-trpc-prisma-next/README.md

+# express-trpc-prisma-next

-A template that uses Express, tTRPC, & Prisma for an API and Next.js + tPRC for the frontend
+A template that uses Express, tTRPC, & Prisma for an API and Next.js + tRPC for the frontend